 Riesling and Pinot Noir

 Reduced yields of 50/hl/ha

 Grapes are harvested selectively, by hand.
 The harvest fruit must be physiologically fully ripe.

 The wines are produced exclusively by traditional winemaking techniques.

-The name of the village is the appellation of origin of a VDP.ORTSWEIN.
+The name of the site (without the name of the village) is the appellation of origin of a VDP.GROSSE LAGE© wine.
 It is indicated on the label along with the name of the wine estate and the grape variety.
-The use of the designation VDP.ORTSWEIN on the label or capsule is optional.
+The use of a strip on the capsule to identify a VDP.GROSSE LAGE© wine is mandatory.

 As an exception, the GG logo can be printed on the front label in place of using the embossed bottle.

 VDP.GROSSE LAGE© Prädikat wines with residual sweetness make their market debut on 1 May of the year after the grapes were harvested.